intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-classification.md

 ```

 ## Examples
-We provide an example to trains the `TextClassifier` model on 20 Newsgroup dataset and uses the model to do prediction.
+We provide an example to train the `TextClassifier` model on 20 Newsgroup dataset and uses the model to do prediction.

 See [here](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification) for the Scala example.